-Cyndicate 1.0.3 is now available for download from either Cyncial Peak's website or running Cyndicate's updater.
-As with all our point releases, this is a free update for all Cyndicate users.
+Cyndicate 1.2 is now available for download from either Cyncial Peak's website or the in-application Sparkle auto-update whiz-bang-a-ma-thing.
+As with all Cyndicate point releases, this is a free update for all Cyndicate users.
 This release is mainly bug fixes with a few nice new features added in like posting to twitter and better control over […]

 Rivet, Cynical Peak's software for connecting your Mac to your Xbox 360 to stream movies, music, and photos, is coming along well.
 We have one more beta to release (most likely) and then we'll begin selling it.
 Cyndicate is going to be bumped to version 1.2 shortly.
 We've made a dramatic improvement to startup speed […]

 If you're into college basketball (no, and no for me personally) as well as some great Mac software (yes, duh!), then you might be interested in entering Cynical Peak's March Madness contest.
 As for my entry, uhh, just give me the top seeds in every game with a few 13-over-5 type upsets.

 This summarizes my iPhone SDK experience: In other words, after installing the iPhone SDK, I experienced massive screen artifacts.
 Behind the mess on-screen here is Safari.
 I used Time Machine to restore my /System/Library/Extensions folder (the iPhone SDK installs several kexts), rebooted, and all is well.
 I doubt I'll be doing much iPhone development anyway […]